fa993/coding-plat/README.md

 There are 2 demonstrations account already in the db:

 Admin:
 email: junk@junk.com
 password: asd

 Participant:
 email: part@parti.com
-password:asd
+password: asd

 Although participant accounts with real emails will have to be used to test the email feature